 Listening for the sounds in words gives children the best start for improving spelling.

 Tricky words have irregular spellings and children learn these separately.

-Once children have worked through jolly phonics they learn the relationship between written letters (graphemes) and the sounds of spoken English (phonemes) building on their skills using the letters and sounds scheme.
 The national curriculum set the following lists as words a year one and year two child should be able to read and spell.

 At Berkley we follow the Oxford Reading Tree Reading Scheme.
 This is the UK’s number one reading program which has taught millions of children to read… It supports us teach children to enjoy reading and helps us encourage a real love of books.
 With systematic phonics at its heart, the Oxford Reading Tree’s well-loved characters, breadth and unrivalled support gives us everything children need to become confident readers.
 Once the children have finished the Oxford Reading Tree Scheme in Key Stage two they become ‘Free Readers’ and are able to choose a book from a variety of genres.
 We are very lucky to have a large variety of genres including books by modern authors and older classic stories.
 Each classroom has a reading corner; we carry out a library borrowing service weekly and the Headteacher commits to hearing every child in school read on a regular basis and we actively encourage as much reading at home as possible.
 All enabling children to continue their love and passion for reading.

 You can find more information on https://www.oxfordowl.co.uk/for-home/starting-school/oxford-reading-tree-explained/Websites promoting Reading KS2 Reading at Home bookmarks FS/KS1 Reading at Home bookmarks Essential Characteristics of Readers